 Mirrors exaggerate gym.

 Schmidt's poor neighbors have to endure diners' cars all around the place.
 Only the restaurant and related Fudge and Gift shops are non-residential.
+We waited for 40 minutes for a table, listening to oomp-pa polkas and occasional song by accordion, horn and percussion??

 I bought licorice at the Fudge shop.
 The German food was good - better than we would have a few days later in Nashville.